-A reporting period is period of a month, quarter or a year for which financial statement of an organization is prepared for the external use, uniformly over a period of time so that the financial statements are comparable and understandable by the general public or the user of the financial statements.
+A reporting period is a month, quarter, or a year for which the financial statement of an organization is prepared for external use uniformly over some time so that the financial statements are comparable and understandable by the general public or the user of the financial statements.

 Types of the Reporting Period

 A reporting period generally can be prepared for the following periods-

 For entities with a rapidly changing environment, preparing a control system that provides regular details of the financial results and financial position is necessary.